lucaspiresss/customer-relationship-manager/crm-rest-api/README.md

 This is the REST API for the Customer Relationship Manager.

 ## Description
-This Project perform the CRUD operations for a list of Customers which are stored in a MySql Database.
+This Project perform the CRUD operations for a list of Customers which are stored in a MySQL Database.

 ## Features
  The available features can be achieved through the use of the following endpoints: